brycefisher/brycefisher.github.io-jekyll/_posts/2014-01-14-using-hook-menu-to-capture-custom-menus-in-code.md

 The `'page callback'` specifies a callback function name.
 So, I would need to write a function mymodule_status_page().
 If your custom menu item is outputting html, you'll want to eventually output using the `theme('page', ...)` function.
 For example:

 {% highlight php %}
+<?php
 function mymodule_status_page() {
     // Do custom stuff here
     $html = ''; //Put the final markup in $html

-    // theme('page') will wrap your output with a page in the create theme (admin or public). print theme('page', $html);
+    // theme('page') will wrap your output with a
+    // page in the create theme (admin or public). print theme('page', $html);
 }
 {% endhighlight %}